FoamScience/CPL_FoamExtend/README.md

 1. Install Docker if you don't have it yet: `bash <(curl -s https://get.docker.com/)`
 2. Pull the image `docker pull foamscience/fe4-mpich-cpl-lammps`
 3. Create a temporary container to play around with the library `docker run --rm -it foamscience/fe4-mpich-cpl-lammps bash`
-4. You can then clone this repo there and compile `src/CPLSocketFoam` library.
+4. You can then clone this repo there and compile with `make` after sourcing `SOURCEME.sh` file

-In the container; `/cpl-library/examples/LAMMPS-OPENFOAM` has an example case with the patched `icoFoam`.
+`examples/LAMMPS-OPENFOAM` from this repo is an attempt to adapt `/cpl-library/examples/LAMMPS-OPENFOAM` (the original example) to work with the example solver (`icoFoam`).

 Installation of the Foam-Extend socket
 ======================================